zushicat/cologne-trees-static-API/README.md

 - 1: 26 - 40
 - 2: >= 40

-Or "unknown".
+or "unknown"

 These values are not derived from the (usually) estimated age values in the original datasets but predicted with a regression of genus and bole radius (X) and age of a tree (y).
+The endpoint genus_with_predictions uses predicted values both for agegroup and genus, otherwise _with_predictions indicates the usage of predicted agegroups.

 ```
 agegroups / tree_count